-The Computer Applications II course focuses on Microsoft PowerPoint & Access 2013 essentials.
+The Computer Applications II course focuses on Microsoft PowerPoint and Access..
 This course teaches how to use the Access database software for business, as well as the functions and features of PowerPoint.
 Lab Included.
-Prerequisite(s):COC100
+Prerequisite(s): COC100.

 COM101 Communications "O"